-Following the amendments to the Equity Plans in July 2018, commencing December 31, 2018, on December 31st of each year, the number of Reserved and Authorized Shares (as defined below) under both Equity Plans together shall be automatically reset on such date to equal 10% of the sum of (i) the number of ordinary shares issued and outstanding on such date and (ii) the number of ordinary shares reserved and authorized under the Equity Plans for outstanding awards granted under the Equity Plans as of such date (provided, however, that in no event shall the number of Reserved and Authorized Shares be less than the number of ordinary shares reserved and authorized under the Equity Incentive Plans for outstanding awards granted under the Equity Incentive Plans as of such date).
-The number of "Reserved and Authorized Shares" under the Equity Plans shall equal the sum of (i) the number of ordinary shares reserved and authorized under the Equity Plans on such date, and (ii) the number of ordinary shares reserved, authorized and available for issuance under the Equity Plans on such date.
+Following the amendments to the Equity Plans in July 2018, commencing December 31, 2018, on December 31st of each year, the number of Reserved and Authorized Shares (as defined below) under both Equity Plans together shall be automatically reset on such date to equal 10% of the sum of (i) the number of ordinary shares issued and outstanding on such date and (ii) the number of ordinary shares reserved and authorized under the Equity Plans for outstanding awards granted under the Equity Plans as of such date (provided, however, that in no event shall the number of Reserved and Authorized Shares be less than the number of ordinary shares reserved and authorized under the Equity Incentive Plans for outstanding awards granted under the Equity Plans as of such date).
+The number of "Reserved and Authorized Shares" under the Equity Plans shall equal the sum of (i) the number of ordinary shares reserved and authorized under the Equity Plans for outstanding awards granted under the Equity Plans as of such date, and (ii) the number of ordinary shares reserved, authorized and available for issuance under the Equity Plans on such date.

-Accordingly, as of December 31, 2020, the number of Reserved and Authorized Shares under both Equity Plans together was reset to equal 14,825,712.
+Accordingly, as of December 31, 2021, the number of Reserved and Authorized Shares under both Equity Plans together was reset to equal 13,956,707.

-As of December 31, 2020, we had granted options to purchase an aggregate of 41,429,512 ordinary shares under the Equity Plans and the Dome9 Equity Incentive Plan combined, of which options to purchase 9,427,370 ordinary shares were outstanding on that date.
-The option exercise prices of the outstanding options as of December 31, 2020 range between \$4.98 and \$122.41 per share.
-As of December 31, 2020, we had granted an aggregate of 9,115,622 RSUs and PSUs under the Equity Plans combined, of which 1,677,082 RSUs and PSUs were outstanding on that date.
+As of December 31, 2021, options to purchase 8,160,625 ordinary shares were outstanding under the Equity Plans and the Dome9 Equity Incentive Plan combined.
+The option exercise prices of the outstanding options as of December 31, 2021 range between \$4.98 and \$132.91 per share.
+As of December 31, 2021, 2,340,755 RSUs and PSUs were outstanding under the Equity Plans combined.